Nonlinear Time Series Modeling: A Unified Perspective, Algorithm, and Application: Nonparametric LPTime Analysis

-We begin our modeling building process by transforming the given univariate time series $\{Y(t)\}$ into multiple (robust) time series by means of a special data-analytic construction rules described in (2.1)-(2.3) and (3.1).
+The data used in this paper is daily S\&P 500 return data between Jan/2/1963 - Dec/31/2009 (defined as $\log(P_t/P_{t-1})$ where $P_t$ is the closing price on trading day $t$).
+We begin our modeling process by transforming the given univariate time series $\{Y(t)\}$ into multiple (robust) time series by means of a special data-analytic construction rules described in (2.1)-(2.3) and (3.1).
 We display the original ``normalized'' time series $\cZ(Y(t))=(Y(t) - \Ex[Y(t)])/\si[Y(t)]$ and the transformed time series $\YS_1(t), \ldots, \YS_k(t)$ on a single plot.

-Fig \ref{fig:dis}. shows the transformed S\&P 500 return data.
+Fig \ref{fig:dis} shows the first look at the transformed S\&P 500 return data between Oct 1986 and Oct 1988.
 These newly constructed time series works as a universal preprocessor for any time series modeling in contrast with other adhoc power transformations.
-In the next sections we will describe how the temporal patterns of
+In the next sections we will describe how the temporal patterns of these multivariate LP-transformed series $\rm{Vec}(\YS)(t)=\{\YS_1(t), \ldots, \YS_k(t)\}$ generate various insights for the time series $\{Y(t)\}$ in a organized fashion.